resgateio/resgate/docs/res-service-protocol.md

 If the header key is `"Set-Cookie"`, the value will be addeded to any existing values, otherwise it will replace any existing value.

 ### Status codes
 The status code is a subset of the HTTP status codes.
 Behavior is only defined for redirection (3XX), client error (4XX), and server error (5XX).
+The gateway MUST respond to the HTTP or WebSocket connection using the given status code, if behavior is defined for it.
+Otherwise it SHOULD ignore the code and make a fallback to default behavior.

 **3XX**
-SHOULD be ignored if the request comes while estabilishing a WebSocket connection.
 SHOULD result in an immediate response to the client, without subsequent service requests.
 SHOULD have the `"Location"` header set if the **resource** field is not set on the response.
 SHOULD result in no content being sent to the client making the request.

 **4XX**
 SHOULD result in an immediate response to the client, without subsequent service requests.
 If **error** is set on the response, that error value should be sent in the client response.
 If no **error** is set on the response, the gateway SHOULD respond to the client with an error matching the code.

 **5XX**
 SHOULD result in an immediate response to the client, without subsequent service requests.
 If **error** is set on the response, that error value should be sent in the client response.
 If no **error** is set on the response, the gateway SHOULD respond to the client with an error matching the code.

 ## Error object